Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 What Is Shared Reading?

 For example, a teacher places a picture book under the visualiser.
 As they read, they point to the text and pause.
 The teacher says, "I'm looking at the word 'reluctant', and I see the character dragging their feet, so I think it means they don't want to go."
-The pupils observe this modelling and then read repeated refrains aloud together, providing a safe environment to practice reading aloud.
+The learners observe this modelling and then read repeated refrains aloud together, providing a safe environment to practice reading aloud.

 Why Shared Reading Matters